Last Updated on

 You’d probably think trading is easy, and start entering trades not part of your trading plan.. and you know what happens next.

 Now.. here’s the issue:

-These emotional highs and lows could cloud your judgement on the next trade.
+These emotional highs and lows could cloud your judgment on the next trade.

 The good news is, if you survive trading during the initial years, you’d realize trading is playing out your edge over time.